hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 When I saw #delayed and other cool tricks, I got a bit scared that we are going to end with the code golf  :-)

-[18:46:31](#zO68ego7VgH8qijM79b2Yyzif9O9OiA-KbYU-NA_WQc) <hiiamboris (NOT THIS ONE)>: who you're betting on @pekr? Ì†ΩÌ∏â
+[18:46:31](#zO68ego7VgH8qijM79b2Yyzif9O9OiA-KbYU-NA_WQc) <hiiamboris (NOT THIS ONE)>: who you're betting on @pekr? üòâ

 [20:07:19](#c7IfN8Zp76z4cYdc9nCyjyBamEixkWq51v9ek1pmap0) <zentrog>:
 > my benchmark for easy is `set [prolog content] load-xml/meta <file>`.
 What does easy look like the way it is now?